developresearch/developresearch.github.io/_pages/assessment.md

 author_profile: false
 ---

-Holistical assessment of the performance level at an Office of Sponsored Programs presents a complex challenge that requires the consideration of multiple performance indicators.
+Holistic assessment of the performance level at an Office of Sponsored Programs presents a complex challenge that requires the consideration of multiple performance indicators.
 Among these are:
 - Research activity
 - Service quality
 - Organizational culture